brikerr/brikerr.github.io/jsd920_class_repo/projects/final_project/readme.md

 ## Change Log
 * 9/27 - Investigating web audio APIs
 * 10/30 - Moving away from stored sound files and will rely on synthesized sounds.
-* 11/3 - Change the monophonic synthesizer to polyphonic
+* 11/3 - Changed the monophonic synthesizer to polyphonic

 ## Issues and Resolutions
  Use this section to list of all issues encountered and their resolution